sora-xor/sora-docs/src/establishing-hrmp-channel.md

 The steps here mirror those from the preceding sub-section.
 For steps (1) and (2) outlined earlier, SORA initiates an XCM message to propose channel establishment.
 Subsequently, it's your responsibility to encode `hrmp.hrmpAcceptOpenChannel` with SORA's parachain ID.
 For instance, in the case of Rococo, the encoded call data would be: `0x3c01db070000`.
 Execute an XCM message from your parachain in alignment with the [official guidelines](https://docs.substrate.io/reference/how-to-guides/parachains/add-hrmp-channels/), including the encoded call data containing SORA's parachain ID.

-Upon successful execution of this process, your parachain will be fully equipped to receive messages from the SORA parachain.
+Upon successful execution of this process, your parachain will be set up to receive messages from the SORA parachain.

+We will still need to register the assets to be transferred from one chain to another.
+On your parachain, you will need to register the SORA assets.
+On the SORA Mainnet, we will need to register your assets.